Employment

 SKILLS & ABILITIES:

-- Ability to effectively use business software including Microsoft office suite, Google apps, or familiar with MtnOS as assets.
+- Ability to effectively use business software including Microsoft office suite, Google apps, or familiarity with MtnOS is an asset.

 - Must be able to lift 50 pounds.